Aifert/CITS3200-Project/README/security_README.md

 - **API Key Security**: API keys for external integrations are generated using secure methods and stored in a way that ensures no one can retrieve them.
 Each key is linked to a specific user or device and is verified before access is granted.

 - **API Key Expiry & Management**: We recommend regularly rotating API keys to limit exposure and revoking any keys that are no longer in use.

+## 8. Known Defect - Streaming Endpoint
+- **Unsecured Endpoint**: Currently, the endpoint just for streaming from a raspberry pi is inauthenticated.
+This is due to the Ngrok tunnelling service, as it doesn't allow an IP whitelist on its free plan (which is used for development).
+The Ngrok URL is randomised and hidden to the user however, so it would be difficult to hijack.
+- **Solution**: If a certificate is made for the Azure WebApp, and an IP whitelist only allowing connections from the verified WebApp, this defect would no longer be an issue